aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-themes/get-a-slide-format-scheme-from-a-powerpoint-presentation/_index.md

 ## **Introduction**

-With Aspose.Slides Cloud, you can easily read information about a format scheme specified to slide elements in a PowerPoint presentation.
+With Aspose.Slides Cloud, you can easily read information about a format scheme specified for slide elements in a PowerPoint presentation.
 The API method below allows you to get the following data specifying a slide's major appearance defined in a design theme:
 - background styles
 - effect styles (shadow, reflection, glow, etc.)
 - fill styles